OpenSourceEconomics/presentations/software-pres.md

 - Fixed cost of entering the field later
 - Software quality, code sharing culture
 - Division of labor difficult (counterexample: develop treatment effect estimator and supply R package)

-Σ Much slower progress than in other fields

 ### Libraries for solving / estimating structural models